-The GREAT Academy requires the student to accumulate 25 credits that include all state required courses in addition to TGA required courses to earn a diploma.
+The GREAT Academy requires the student to accumulate 24 credits that include all state required courses in addition to TGA required courses to earn a diploma.
+It should be noted that TGA will abide by the state requirements for each grade cohort.
+The requirements for each grade cohort may be different.
+Students/parents should refer to https://webnew.ped.state.nm.us/bureaus/college-career-readiness/graduation/ for requirements for each specific cohort.
 Each student's individual "Next Step Plan" is developed with the student and TGA staff each year.
-The required courses are listed below.